img

 In other words, companies employing the FaaS model run their applications directly from the cloud instead of hosting them on a server.
 It is time-consuming to run, manage, and maintain servers.
 Hence, a serverless model like FaaS is quickly gaining traction among businesses.

-The best part about FaaS is its event-driven nature, which means that the code executes as a result of some event that triggers its execution.
+The best part about FaaS is its event-driven nature, which means that the code executes due to some event that triggers its execution.
 These events include API requests, scheduled events, events in the database, etc. And you pay for it only when the functionality is executed.
-These unique features of the Function-as-a-Service model are the reason behind its rise in popularity and use.
+These unique features of the Function-as-a-Service model are the reason for its popularity and use.

 Examples of FaaS include the following:

-Many people use the terms FaaS and serverless interchangeably, but that is a mistake.
-While there are similarities between the two, there are apparent differences as well.
+Many people use FaaS and serverless interchangeably, but that is a mistake.
+While there are similarities between the two, there are also apparent differences.

 Let’s see what these similarities and differences are.

 The major similarity between the FaaS and serverless architecture is that both emphasize removing the need for users to manage and configure infrastructure.
-For example, storage service offered by a cloud service provider means that all the underlying infrastructure is handled by the service provider, thus removing the need for the users to manage it themselves.
+For example, storage service offered by a cloud service provider means that the service provider handles all the underlying infrastructure, thus removing the need for the users to manage it themselves.

 FaaS is an extension and a subcategory of serverless architecture.
-The latter focuses on any service category, such as database, storage, compute, API gateways, etc. FaaS, as opposed to serverless, is governed by an event-driven cloud migration strategy where containers or the application code run only in response to some requests (e.g., API requests) or events (e.g., scheduled events).
+The latter focuses on any service category, such as database, storage, compute, API gateways, etc. FaaS, instead of serverless, is governed by an event-driven cloud migration strategy where containers or the application code run only in response to some requests (e.g., API requests) or events (e.g., scheduled events).

 This makes Function-as-a-Service one type of serverless architecture, yet the difference between the two remains.
 It helps to think of serverless architecture as an umbrella term under which FaaS features.